-Situated in southeastern Kansas, the Walnut River has its source in two forks which rise in the northern part of Butler County.
-Cole and Durechon Creeks unite at a point about a mile southwest of the village of Chelsea to form the waterway, which was known in the past as the “Little Verdigris River.”
+Situated in southeastern Kansas, the Walnut River has its source in two forks that rise in the northern part of Butler County.
+Cole and Durechon Creeks unite at a point about a mile southwest of the old village of Chelsea to form the waterway, which was known in the past as the “Little Verdigris River.”